-Island-hopping wasn't the cake-walk I'd been led to believe: coral reefs, shallow spots and fishing lines which could tangle in the prop were the greatest dangers, so we kept a keen watch from the vantage point of the fly-bridge.
+Island-hopping wasn't the cake-walk I'd been led to believe: coral reefs, shallow spots and fishing lines which could tangle the prop were the greatest dangers, so we kept a keen watch from the vantage point of the fly-bridge.
 The water might have been rough at times but at least the weather was cooperative; plus, islands were scattered everywhere, so at least if we wrecked we could swim to shore.

-We'd been making our way to Marsh Harbor, the largest settlement in the Abacos Islands, for provisions and most importantly charts to continue south.
+We'd been making our way to Marsh Harbor, the largest settlement in the Abacos Islands, for provisions and, most importantly, charts to continue south.
 Everywhere we stopped we searched for groceries, parts and cigarettes in tiny shops with dusty shelves, and Czar always attracted attention.
 He was the largest dog around.

 We planned on cruising part of the way to Marsh Harbor with Redhead, but when it was time to leave our batteries were dead, and so was the generator.
 We instead waved goodbye to our friends and went in search of a jump.
 We got out late-morning and arrived early afternoon following a nice, easy ride, for once.